cloudera/cybersec/README.md

 The Cybersec Toolkit includes a Cloudera Manager parcel and service for easier installation.

 Artifacts are available for download on the [releases page](https://github.com/cloudera/cybersec/releases).
-You can also find less stable, but more up to date artifacts by selecting one of successful runs on [this page](https://github.com/cloudera/cybersec/actions/workflows/publish_release.yml).
+You can also find less stable, but more up to date artifacts by selecting one of successful runs on [this page](https://github.com/cloudera/cybersec/actions/workflows/publish_release.yml) and scrolling to the bottom of the selected run page.

 Or you can find artifacts after the build in the following directories:
 1. [Parcel](flink-cyber/cyber-parcel)